 In addition, the iPad’s keyboard allows you to flick on keys to access punctuation and numbers, making typing faster.

-A File Management App Finally Comes to the iPad
+A File Management App Finally Comes to the iPad (and iPhone)

-There’s a new Files app for iPad that supports nested folders, list view, favorite, search, tags, and recent files.
+There’s a new Files app for both iPad and iPhone that supports nested folders, list view, favorite, search, tags, and recent files.
 It supports not only iCloud, but also third-party storage providers like Dropbox, OneDrive, and Google Drive.
 When you search or view recent files, you’ll see all your files in one place.
 A new “Save to Files” replaces the old “Add to iCloud Drive” option in the quick actions menu.

 You can drag-and-drop email attachments to the Files app to save them, too.
 Or you can tap and hold on the Files app on the dock and then drag and drop files from the Files app into any other app.